-2020 marked a year of change for residential solar in California.
+2021 marks a year of change for renewable energy and residential solar in the Golden State.

 One of the first questions these folks ask is, "What solar incentives are available in my city and how much will they save me on the system my home needs?"

-We have built the California solar incentives calculator (above) to not only answer this question.
-It allows you to drill down and show only the incentives that are applicable where they live.
+In this blog, we’ll explain all of the solar rebates and incentives available in California.
+We have also built the California solar incentives calculator which allows you to drill down on specific system costs and show only the incentives that are applicable to you.

 The federal solar tax credit is 26% of the cost of a system until the end of 2022, and falls to 22% in 2023.
-Unless new federal legislation is introduced, the federal solar tax credit (also known as the ITC-Investment Tax Credit) will be gone in 2024.
+Unless new federal legislation is introduced, the federal solar investment tax credit (also known as the ITC or Investment Tax Credit) will be gone in 2024.

 To qualify for the SASH program, a homeowner must:

 Those who qualify for the SASH program will receive an upfront incentive of $3 per watt of solar installed.
 So, if a qualifying homeowner installs a 6 kilowatt system, they’ll receive an incentive of $18,000.
 The amount of the incentive received cannot exceed the total cost of the solar system.

 The SASH program also provides green job training in low-income areas to help people secure good-paying green energy jobs.

 The MASH program is designed to retrofit low income multi-family dwellings with solar.
 To qualify, a multi-family residential building must be financed by one of the following: